nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 - After searching things up, I learned that not having a large diverse enough data set could have a factor in the `Validation Loss`'s overfitting that leads to over `Generalization`.
 - This has a factor in why there is a rise in the `Validation Loss`.
 - So...add more data...
-- I did source The Food Service & Nutrition AR to add to my dataset...But I need more...
+- I did source the U.S. Army: Food Service, Nutrition, & First-Aid manuals to add to my dataset...But I need more...

 ### Before additional resources were added
 config: